symengine/SymEngine.jl/README.md

 ### Working with scalar variables

 #### Defining variables

 One can define variables in a few ways.
-The following 3 examples are equivent.
+The following 3 examples are equivalent.
-Defining 2 symbolic variables with the names `a` and `b`, and assigning them to julia variables with the same name.
+Defining two symbolic variables with the names `a` and `b`, and assigning them to julia variables with the same name.

 ``` julia
 julia> a=symbols(:a); b=symbols(:b)